Rattan: Taxonomy

-Calamoideae also includes tree palms such as Raphia (Raffia) and Metroxylon (Sago palm) and shrub palms such as Salacca (Salak) (Uhl & Dransfield 1987 Genera Palmarum).
+Calamoideae includes tree palms such as Raffia (raphia) and Metroxylon (sago palm) and shrub palms such as Salacca (salak) (Uhl & Dransfield 1987 Genera Palmarum).
 The climbing habit in palms is not restricted to Calamoideae, but has also evolved in three other evolutionary lines—tribes Cocoseae (Desmoncus with c.
 7–10 species in the New World tropics) and Areceae (Dypsis scandens in Madagascar) in subfamily Arecoideae, and tribe Hyophorbeae (climbing species of the large genus Chamaedorea in Central America) in subfamily Ceroxyloideae.
 They do not have spinose stems and climb by means of their reflexed terminal leaflets.
 Of these only Desmoncus spp. furnish stems of sufficiently good quality to be used as rattan cane substitutes.

 There are 13 different genera of rattans that include around 600 species.
 Some of the species in these "rattan genera" have a different habit and do not climb, they are shrubby palms of the forest undergrowth; nevertheless they are close relatives to species that are climbers and they are hence included in the same genera.
 The largest rattan genus is Calamus, distributed in Asia except for one species represented in Africa.
-From the remaining rattan genera, Ceratolobus, Korthalsia, Plectocomia, Plectocomiopsis, Myrialepis, Calospatha, Pogonotium and Retispatha, are centered in Southeast Asia with outliers eastwards and northwards; and three are endemic to Africa: Laccosperma (syn.
+From the remaining rattan genera, Korthalsia, Plectocomia, Plectocomiopsis, and Myrialepis are centered in Southeast Asia with outliers eastwards and northwards; and three are endemic to Africa: Laccosperma (syn.
 Ancistrophyllum), Eremospatha and Oncocalamus.

 The rattan genera and their distribution (Uhl & Dransfield 1987 Genera Palmarum, Dransfield 1992):

 In Uhl & Dransfield (1987 Genera Palmarum, 2ºed.
 2008), and also Dransfield & Manokaran (1993), a great deal of basic introductory information is available.

 Available rattan floras and monographs by region (2002):